 As a rule, a foreigner should assume nothing.

-With that being said, there are typically at least three to four professionals involved in a real estate transaction in the restricted zone.
-A real estate company, the buyer’s lawyer, a bank, and a public notary are all helpful in their respective areas.
+With that being said, there are typically at least three to four professionals involved in a real estate transaction in the restricted zone:

 Please note –

 Transactions outside of the restricted zone do not involve a bank since it is not necessary to establish a real estate trust in those areas.
 Otherwise, the transactions are much the same.
-Importantly, a Mexican attorney is responsible for drawing up contracts, reviewing the conditions and terms of sale, performing a title search, and pointing out any problems or issues to the buyer.
+For the most part, a Mexican attorney is responsible for drawing up contracts, reviewing the conditions and terms of sale, performing a title search, and pointing out any problems or issues to the buyer.

-In addition to formalizing your real estate transaction, an attorney can be very helpful in saving your money.
-Attorneys are involved in many different transactions and have contacts with banks, notaries, and the Mexican government regularly.
+In addition to formalizing your real estate transaction, an attorney is very helpful in saving your money.
+Involved in many different transactions, attorneys have contacts with banks, notaries, and the Mexican government regularly.

-They will be aware of the most competitive cost and fees involved to ensure you, their client, are given the best possible prices.
-An attorney can inform the buyer regarding his or her legal options as well as tax planning considerations, closing costs which should be paid by the seller, and ways of taking title to the trust rights which make sense for the particular circumstances of a specific buyer.
+They are aware of the most competitive cost and fees involved to ensure you, their client, are given the best possible prices.
+To clarify, an attorney informs the buyer regarding his or her legal options as well as tax planning considerations, closing costs paid by the seller, and ways of taking title to the trust rights which make sense for the particular circumstances of a specific buyer.

 For what it’s worth . . .